ktosiek/pytest-vcr/docs/index.md

 # Running on CI
-When running your tests on CI it's recommended to use the `--vcr-record-mode=none` option.
+When running your tests on CI it's recommended to use the `--vcr-record=none` option.
 This way you can make sure that you have committed all the cassettes.